yeokm1/w31slack/README.md

 3. App seems to work when compiled under Debug mode but crashes on Release mode.

+3. App may crash on General Protection Fault when first launched on a newly-booted system.
+Start the app the second time and it should be ok.

-4. Resolving the user ids to nicknames was recently added but causes above 2 issue.
+4. Resolving the user ids to nicknames was recently added but causes above 3 issues.
 Otherwise, still ok.

 # References
 1. [Building Win16 GUI Applications in C](http://www.transmissionzero.co.uk/computing/win16-apps-in-c/)